zerg000000/simple-cors/README.md

                :origins ["https://yahoo.com"
                          "https://google.com"]
                :max-age 300
-               :exposed-headers ["x-amz-date"]}}
+               :exposed-headers ["x-amz-date"]}
+:preflight-forbidden-response {:status 403}
+:preflight-ok-response {:status 200}}
 ```

-## Detail
+## Why

 ### Support origin exact match only

-Since regex is bad for performance and hard to write flawless pattern.
+Since regex is bad for performance and hard to write a flawless pattern.

 ### Not Support Any Origin

-Since this is not used in my application, unless someone could provide a PR
+Since I don't use Any Origin `*`.
+We will have this feature unless someone could provide a PR ;-)

 ### Not checking or blocking invalid request